aaron-jack-manning/addilo/README.md

 ## Contents of this Repository

-This repository includes the source code, help pages (which show up with R `help` function), package metadata and sample usage code along with the relavent datasets.
+This repository includes the source code, help pages (which show up with R `help` function), package metadata, sample usage code along with the relavent datasets and website source.

 ## Installation Guide